jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 - Sketching out grant proposals to Emergent Ventures + Protocol Labs
 - Had a chat with Sebastien about research institutes and what long-term support for work like this could look like in the context of Verses
 - More implementation work for `miniraft`, about halfway done I think?
-- More of a slower day to spend time with family for Mothers Day :)

 ### May 7th
 - Does not seem promising that my research work will be support by Verses this summer...